 We use it to make t-shirts for the kids for school, teacher gifts, and things for church activities.
 We are also getting ready to use it to make a bunch of simple Halloween costumes for an upcoming trip.

-There are 5 different bags, each uses different materials.
-I’ll mention on each bag which materials I used.
+There are 5 different bags; each uses different materials.
+I’ll mention in the directions for each bag which materials I used.
 This is the master supply list for all of the tote bags.
 You don’t need all of the supplies for ALL of the bags.

 To make the So Cute It’s Scary Trick or Treat Bag: